 Yardlong beans vs. green beans

-Yardlong and green beans are legumes harvested and consumed as immature pods before their seeds fully develop.
+Both beans are legumes harvested and consumed as immature pods before their seeds fully develop.
 Yardlong beans are long and slender, with pods growing about 12 to 30 inches long.
-Also known as string beans, green beans are shorter, wider, and range from 4 to 6 inches long.

 Are yardlong beans healthy?

-These beans contain various vitamins and minerals that are important for overall health.
-Vitamins C and A, iron, potassium, and magnesium support immune function, vision health, and cardiovascular health.
-The high levels of antioxidants protect against cellular damage and may lower the risk of chronic diseases such as cancer, heart disease, and obesity.
+These beans contain vitamins and minerals—Vitamins C and A, iron, potassium, and magnesium—that support immune function, vision health, and cardiovascular health.

 How to buy